Imagine going to sleep every night and waking up each morning in a clean, clutter-free bedroom.

-Many will tell you the kitchen is the most important space to keep neat and tidy, but I believe the bedroom is the most important room in your home to keep neat.
-That's because you do the important task of sleeping in your bedroom and every article I read about people with sleeping problems contains the phrase "peaceful surroundings."
+Many will tell you the kitchen is the most important space to keep neat and tidy, but others believe the bedroom is the most important room in your home to keep neat.
+That's because you do the important task of sleeping in your bedroom and every article you read about people with sleeping problems contains the phrase "peaceful surroundings."
 Keeping things neat and tidy is the first step in clearing out clutter and organizing this space.

 01 of 06

 Spend 30 Minutes a Week Decluttering Your Bedroom